aradaynt/Picture-That/README.md

 flutter pub get
 ```
 Step 3: Run on Device
-If they have a phone connected, they can run it directly:
+If you have a phone connected, you can run it directly:

 ```Bash
 flutter run --release
 ```

 OR Step 4: Build the APK
-If they just want the file to install manually later:
+If you just want the file to install manually later:

 ```Bash
 flutter build apk --release